 How to Find the Proper Size of Circuit Breaker?
 Breaker Calculator & Examples

 For maximum safety and reliable operation of the electrical machines, it is recommended to use the correct and suitable size of circuit breaker according to the circuit’s current flowing through it.
-If we don’t use a correctly sized circuit breaker.

 What is a Circuit Breaker?